cubedserver/server-setup/README.md

 Tested on a VPS running Ubuntu Server 20.04 LTS with 4GB RAM, but can be used in similar distributions.

 ## Installation

-To speed things up, you can create an `.env` file in the same path where you run the script.
-See the `.env.example` file with all environment variables available for configuration before installation.

 To do the setup, download and run the script `setup-vps.sh` or if you prefer (proceed at your own risk), execute the instruction below.